varunprajan/varunprajan.github.io/_posts/2020-12-24-incremental-dbt.markdown

 - Multiple `dbt` jobs can be run concurrently, but it is not safe to do so.
 In particular, the names of intermediate VIEWs might clash, which would lead to race conditions and other bad outcomes.
 - Databases like Redshift struggle with concurrent writes because of serializability guarantees.
 Telling the compiler that the partitions being generated are indeed disjoint is not easy.
 - `dbt` does not natively support looping over runs/tasks and supplying "logical dates" in the way that a workflow management tool like [Airflow](https://airflow.apache.org/) does. dbt has to be combined with a tool like Airflow to get this functionality.
 We need the logical date to support things like backfills, retries, table rebuilds using incremental logic alone, and late arriving events.
-(We can use Airflow's `{{ ds }}` as dbt's `{{ var("date_of_interest") }}`.)
+(We can use Airflow's `ds` as dbt's `var("date_of_interest")`.)

 (Others have encountered related issues: [Shopify mentioned](https://shopify.engineering/build-production-grade-workflow-sql-modelling) that "dbt’s current incremental support doesn’t provide safe and consistent methods to handle late arriving data, key resolution, and rebuilds.
 For this reason, a handful of models (Type 2 dimensions or models in the 1.5B+ event territory) that required incremental semantics weren’t doable—for now.")